conduitio-labs/conduit-connector-oracle/README.md

 | `CONDUIT_OPERATION_TYPE`      | Operation type: `insert`, `update`, or `delete`.     |
 | `CONDUIT_TRACKING_CREATED_AT` | Date when the event was added to the tacking table.  |

-Every time data is added, changed, or deleted from the target table, this event will be written to the tracking table.
+Every time data is added, changed, or deleted from the source table, this event will be written to the tracking table.

 Queries to retrieve change data from a tracking table are very similar to queries in a Snapshot mode, but with `CONDUIT_TRACKING_ID` ordering column.